tferr/ASA/Notes.md

    * Curve Fitting, modernization of Tom's code

 ####Version 1.0
-   * Initial version by Tom Maddock
+   * Code imported from Tom Maddock's implementation

 Wish List
 ---------
   * ~~Allow manual counting of primary branches~~ ([Version 3.4.6](#version-346-february-2016))
   * ~~Fitting to polynomials of higher degree~~ ([Version 3.4.2](#version-342-july-2014))
+  * Allow analysis of multichannel images
   * Restrict analysis to area ROIs (rather than hemicircles/spheres?)
   * Obtain a mask for every chosen method (slices of an ImageStack?)